DragonBoozy/studious-spoon/README.md

 # Gantry1
-Scratch built 3D printer designined for accuracy
+Scratch built 3D printer designed for accuracy - not speed